 Hi Everyone.
-So the countdown to March 17 continues this week with a short history of St. Patrick’s Day.
+I hope I find you all well.
+The countdown to March 17 continues this week with a short history of St. Patrick’s Day.
 In a couple of weeks time, many of us will be donning our favorite St. Patrick’s Day sweater and joining in the many parades and festivities taking place around the world.
 So where did it all begin…..?

 A Short History of St. Patrick’s Day